Other Drug Dependence and Addiction

 Other drugs like benzodiazepines, marijuana, cocaine, and amphetamines also contribute to the overall statistical abnormalities that make up substance use disorders.

 Marijuana is used widely among adolescents and promotes a strong sense of euphoria, leading to dependence or addiction.
-As a gateway drug, it often leads users to experiment with other substances that offer similar or stronger senses of euphoria.
+Like a gateway drug, it often directs users to experiment with other substances that offer similar or stronger feelings of euphoria.

 Benzodiazepines, prescription drugs used to treat anxiety and seizures, work by calming the brain, and promoting a tranquil mood.
 They are fast acting and, like opioids, lead to dependence and addiction.
 Cocaine and amphetamines also carry significant risks for dependence, addiction, and adverse long-term effects.
 Prescription amphetamines (Adderall), are commonly used for attention deficit disorder because of the calming and focusing effects but can be misused by taking increased doses or without a prescription.
 Likewise, cocaine and methamphetamine will cause an individual to seem extremely alert and have increased energy along with increased heart rate and blood pressure.
 These drugs have harsh effects once they run their course, with users experiencing severe anxiety, irritability, and insomnia.